medic/cht-docs/content/en/core/guides/using-windows.md

 $: code .
 ```

-## Notes
+## Default port and credentials for cht-core web
-By the cht-core's default launch port is 5988.
+Cht-core's default launch port is 5988, which can be changed in cht-core/api/server.js.
-By default the user name and password to sign in cht-core web app is the user name and password we set for couchDB.
+Cht-core web app's default user name and password is the username and password we set for couchDB.

 ## Problems?
 As none of our code developers use Windows as a development environment daily this solution may not be as stable as directly using MacOS or Linux.
 If you encounter issues please let a developer know